 The paper map is printed on 20 lb. bond (which is the same thickness as typical office copy paper).
 The laminated version of the map is printed on thicker paper (55 lb. bond) and protected with 3-mil lamination.

 Prices shown here are valid for U.S. customers only.
-Your map will be rolled in a cardboard tube in order to avoid creases, shipped via UPS, and it should reach almost any address within three business days; laminated maps take approx. one week.
+Your map will be rolled in a cardboard tube in order to avoid creases, and shipped via UPS.
+Paper maps should reach almost any address within three business days; laminated maps take approx. one week.